Windesheim-HBO-ICT/CS/ExtraDelegatesAndGenerics/ExerciseDescription.md

 #  Extra exercise Delegates

 We’re going to create an application for marathon organizers to help them managing these large events.
 When a marathon runner crosses the finish line, all kinds of actions need to be taken: their time has to be registered, they have to go to doping control for drug testing, and of course prizes should be given to the first, second and third finisher.

+The solution [ExtraDelegatesAndGeneric](../ExtraDelegatesAndGenerics) can be downloaded as a template solution.

 We will use the C# `EventHandler` delegate to link the necessary actions that need to be done when a runner finishes the marathon.
 First, we need a class that extends `EventArgs` to provide the information needed for a finisher.
 Complete the class `RunnerInfo` by adding properties for the runners name and rank.
 Next, complete the classes `DopingControl`, `Administration` and `Prices` by implementing the following methods: